sofwerx/swx-devops/README.md

 ## `shell.bash`

-Before running trousseau or any other tools against a project environment, you will need to obtain a shell using `shell.bash` first:
+Before running trousseau or any other tools against a project environment, obtain a shell using `shell.bash`:

     icbmbp:swx-devops ianblenke$ ./shell.bash

-After doing this, you will get a prompt that tells you the `AWS_PROFILE`, `SWX_ENVIRONMENT`, and `DOCKER_MACHINE_NAME` variables like so:
+You will get a prompt that tells you the `AWS_PROFILE`, `SWX_ENVIRONMENT`, and `DOCKER_MACHINE_NAME` variables:

     [sofwerx::] icbvtcmbp:swx-devops ianblenke$

-## swx
+## Information about `swx`
+> Before attempting `swx` commands, remember to be in the environment (run `shell.bash` or `docker.sh`).

-When running under `shell.bash`, which merely sources the `.bashrc` here, your primary interation with this harness is through the `swx` command.
+When running under `shell.bash`, which merely sources the `.bashrc` here, your primary interaction with this harness is through the `swx` command.

 Implemented as a series of bash functions, the `swx` command has _full tab completion_, which makes it easier to interact with the components in this harness.

 The `swx` command also has full usage instructions.
-Merely run the commands without arguments, and usage will be shown:
+Run the commands without arguments, and usage will be shown:

     $ swx
     Usage: swx {command}